 Above: Spices are meticulously hand labeled.
 Photo by Allie Pape via SF Eater.

-Above: A contemplative moment in the kitchen.
+Above: Food prep inches from the tables.
 Photo by Allie Pape via SF Eater.

-Above: Stacked wood, destined for the custom 8-foot-long open hearth.
+Above: Stacked wood destined for the eight-foot-long open hearth.